 His open-source play with Llama wasn’t idealism.
 It was strategy.
 By commoditizing the AI model layer, Zuckerberg ensured no competitor could lock him out of the foundation.
 That’s a 5’s resource-hoarding instinct at civilizational scale—if you can’t own the technology exclusively, make sure no one else can either.

-But listen to how he frames it: “There shouldn’t just be one big AI… the world will be better and more interesting if there’s a diversity of these different things.”
-And his “Personal Superintelligence” manifesto from mid-2025: “This is distinct from others in the industry who believe superintelligence should be directed centrally towards automating all valuable work.”
-Where Altman wants to be the one who builds God, Zuckerberg wants to give everyone their own personal god—distributed, democratized, running on Meta’s infrastructure.
+Listen to how he frames it: “There shouldn’t just be one big AI… the world will be better and more interesting if there’s a diversity of these different things.”
+Where Altman wants to be the one who achieves AGI, Zuckerberg wants to give everyone their own personal version—distributed, democratized, running on Meta’s infrastructure.

-Then reality intervened.
-When Llama 4 disappointed in early 2025, Zuckerberg pivoted—restructured under “Meta Superintelligence Labs” and began developing a closed model.
+By December 2025, Bloomberg reported Zuckerberg was developing a closed AI model codenamed “Avocado”—a paid model marking the biggest departure from his open-source gospel.
+Employees were told to stop talking publicly about open-source and Llama.
 The 5’s open-source conviction lasted exactly as long as it was strategically advantageous.
 That’s not hypocrisy.
 That’s a 5 recalculating when the data changes.

-Zuckerberg won’t be the one who “builds God.”
-But he might be the one who builds the pipes God runs through.
-And in the long run, the infrastructure play might matter more than the model play.
-The 5 who controls the platform controls the future—even if nobody writes breathless articles about him.
+Zuckerberg won’t be the one who builds AGI first.
+But he might be the one who builds the infrastructure it runs through.
+And in the long run, the infrastructure play might matter more than the model play—even if nobody writes breathless articles about him.

 Where This Goes: Personality Types and the Future of AI